 I asked some of the photographers who have been interviewed on the Documentary Photography Review podcast to share their thoughts and experiences in response to a series of 12 questions.

 What mistakes have you made or failures have you experienced that you’re happy to have made/experienced?

 I once had a proper job which paid a decent wage and when the time came to renew my contract for another year I just left instead.
 Everyone told me I was an idiot, I thought I was an idiot, but it was the best thing I ever did.

 I’m conscious that it’s often the mistakes that make the best pictures, so I try to be intuitive when on a shoot, therefore not necessarily using the rational part of my brain.

-This experience with the Dominican shipwreck (see last week’s question/response)!
+This experience with the Dominican shipwreck (see previous question/response)!
 It helped me to understand that I would not be a photojournalist and that the people being photographed, in some cases, are the owner of the images and should be consulted before any usage.
 That one has to think about the impact that an image can have, and why we are taking it in the first place – ego or justice?

 The loss of images because I didn’t back-up was one of them – I was not happy, but without that experience I would probably not be so careful with backing up as I am nowadays.
 I’ve lost images under different circumstances – once I took a really important image and I kept shooting.
 Unfortunately moments later I had the camera confiscated and I lost that precious image.
 Lesson learned, when I have a photo that I consider “the shot”, I swap cards and hide the precious one in my socks.